-The biogeochemical processes of Lake Erie during the winter are relatively unknown and represent an important uncertainty in our understanding of this Great Lake.
-U.S. Coast Guard operations on the Lake during the winter offer a valuable opportunity for data collection to fill this gap in our knowledge.
-This project uses current USCG operations as a sampling platform to measure the distribution of phytoplankton biomass and dissolved nutrients through Lake Erie in the winter.
-Collectively, these data will contribute to the credible chemical data repository maintained by Ohio EPA.
+The biogeochemical processes of Lake Erie during the winter are poorly understood and represent an important uncertainty in our understanding of this important system.
+Coast Guard operations on the Great Lakes during the winter offer a valuable opportunity for data collection to fill this gap in our knowledge.
+This project uses current Coast Guard operations as a sampling platform to measure the distribution of phytoplankton biomass and dissolved nutrients through the Great Lakes in the winter.